-What We Learned Using Electronic Voting Keypads Two Years In A Row
+What We Learned Using E-Voting For Elections Twice In A Row

 The United Methodist Church is one of many national conference bodies that have transitioned to audience response systems complete with live audience polling and electronic voting keypads for annual elections.
 Having experienced severe disruptions due to faulty scantron voting machines, United Methodist Church (UMC) conference leaders began their transition to audience response systems four years ago.

 According to UMC South Carolina Conference Secretary, Ken Nelson, the decision to switch to electronic voting for elections came down to three key factors.

 With up to sixteen delegates to elect and 1,000 congregations represented, system reliability was a key concern for UMC conference leaders.
 In the past, paper ballots and scantron machines put the conference at risk of costly, unexpected conference delays.
 Paper ballots and scantron voting machines both had proven too time consuming, with delays due to vote counting becoming too common an occurrence.

 “In 2012 we used the scantron and I remember we were literally voting up until midnight for just 1 set of elections.
 We had two sets of elections to complete.
 It added an additional day to the conference which caused additional hotel time and costs.”